Financial-Times/ui-style-guide/README.md

 To turn Jekyll off press ctrl C in the terminal.
 The localhost link will stop working.

-###Summary
+##Summary
-Here's a quick summary of what step you need to do to get Jekyll running on your local machine.
+Here's a quick summary of the steps needed to get Jekyll running on your local machine.

 * Download the style guide from git hub and put in a new folder